Electrical Engineering (BEng Honours) (Level 8)

 What is Electrical ENGINEERING?

 Providing electrical power in a modern economy is about generation, distribution and usage in a safe, economic and sustainable way.
 Fossil fuel energy now combines with solar, wind and tidal energy to create “embedded” generation which needs a “smart grid” to automatically switch users and suppliers in and out while maintaining the quality of the supply.
-CIT’s Electrical Engineering course is designed to equip engineers for this environment.
+MTU Cork’s Electrical Engineering course is designed to equip engineers for this environment.

 About the Course

-CR580 Course Location: CIT Bishopstown Campus
+CR580 Course Location: MTU Cork Bishopstown Campus

 The general fields of study are Renewable Generation, Transmission and Distribution, Plant Automation, Motor Control, Power Systems Planning, and Industrial Management and Services.
 The syllabus is designed to prepare graduates for work in electrical power and automation systems.
 The high academic standard of the course is complemented by a strong emphasis on applications and project work.
 State-of-the-art lab equipment and software prepares graduates for the work environment.
 Class work is supplemented by field trips to major employers within the great locality.